-AIM: To evaluate the relative efficacy and safety of besifloxacin for treatment of acute bacterial conjunctivitis.
-METHODS: A comprehensive search in PubMed, EMBASE Web of Science, Cochrane Central Database and CNKI was undertaken for randomized controlled trials (RCTs) comparing besifloxacin with other treatments or placebo.
+- AIM: To evaluate the relative efficacy and safety of besifloxacin for treatment of acute bacterial conjunctivitis. - METHODS: A comprehensive search in PubMed, EMBASE Web of Science, Cochrane Central Database and CNKI was undertaken for randomized controlled trials (RCTs) comparing besifloxacin with other treatments or placebo.
 The primary outcome measures were clinical resolution, rates of bacterial eradication, individual clinical outcomes, cure rates, and bacterial eradication rates of different kinds of pathogens.
 Safety outcomes were the number of adverse effects (AEs).
-The final search was performed on August 2018.

-• RESULTS: Eight RCTs were included.
-Five studies compared the efficacy and safety of besifloxacin with placebo, 2 studies compared besifloxacin with moxifloxacin, and 1 study compared besifloxacin with gatifloxacin.
-A total of 3105 patients met the inclusion criteria.
+The final search was performed on August 2018. - RESULTS: Six RCTs were included.
+Four studies compared the efficacy and safety of besifloxacin with placebo, 1 study compared besifloxacin with moxifloxacin, and 1 study compared besifloxacin with gatifloxacin.
+A total of 2780 patients met the inclusion criteria.
 Besifloxacin presented higher efficacy and safety than did placebo in clinical resolution, rates of bacterial eradication, individual clinical outcomes, cure rates, bacterial eradication rates of different kinds of pathogens and the number of AEs.
 There was no significant difference between besifloxacin and moxifloxacin or gatifloxacin in the comparison items mentioned above.

-• CONCLUSION: Besifloxacin is highly effective and safe for treatment of acute bacterial conjunctivitis.
-Further comparative trials regarding the effect of besifloxacin for treatment of acute bacterial conjunctivitis will aid in treatment decisions.
+- CONCLUSION: Besifloxacin is highly effective and safe for treatment of acute bacterial conjunctivitis.
+Further comparative trials regarding the effect of besifloxacin for treatment of acute bacterial conjunctivitis will aid in treatment decisions. - KEYWORDS: besifloxacin; acute bacterial conjunctivitis; Meta-analysis; randomized controlled trials

+DOI:10.18240/ijo.2019.12.13

-• KEYWORDS: besifloxacin; acute bacterial conjunctivitis; Meta-analysis; randomized controlled trials DOI:10.18240/ijo.2019.06.24 besifloxacin for acute bacterial conjunctivitis: a Meta-analysis.
-Int J Ophthalmol 2019;12(6):1027-1036 cute conjunctivitis, which is characterized by a self-A limited course of inflammation of the conjunctiva with persistent mucopurulent discharge, erythema and discomfort, is a contagious infection of the ocular surface that affects individuals ranging from neonates to the elderly.
+Citation: Wang JJ, Gao XY, Li HZ, Du SS.
+Treating with besifloxacin for acute bacterial conjunctivitis: a Meta-analysis.
+Int J Ophthalmol 2019;12(12):1898-1907 cute conjunctivitis, which is characterized by a self- ${f A}$ limited course of inflammation of the conjunctiva with persistent mucopurulent discharge, erythema and discomfort, is a contagious infection of the ocular surface that affects individuals ranging from neonates to the elderly.
 As one of the most common eye disorders, acute conjunctivitis can easily spread from one person to another, especially in situations in which individuals are in close personal contact, such as schools, daycare centers, and chronic health care facilities^[1-2].
 The pathogens of acute conjunctivitis can be viral or fungal in nature; however, approximately 78% of cases in children and half of cases in adults are caused by bacteria.
 The most common causative bacterial species are Haemophilus influenza (H. influenza), Streptococcus pneumoniae (S. pneumoniae), Staphylococcus aureus (S. aureus), and Staphylococcus epidermidis (S. epidermidis)^[3-4].
 In fact, most acute conjunctivitis cases are caused by several bacterial species simultaneously, therefore, treatment often relies on clinical experience and is usually initiated with a broadspectrum ophthalmic antibacterial treatment.
-Although acute bacterial conjunctivitis is a self-limited disease and can resolve spontaneously due to the host's immune factors in 1-2wk^[5], topical ophthalmic antibiotics are warranted as they hasten clinical resolution and microbiological remission, decreasing the risk of relapse and the development of complications such as keratitis, orbital cellulitis, and panophthalmitis^[1].
-Classical antibacterials options include tobramycin, trimethoprim, ciprofloxacin, gatifloxacin and moxifloxacin^[6].
-However, the widespread use of broad-spectrum antibiotics has resulted in the emergence of resistance to those typical antibiotics^[7-8].
+Although acute bacterial conjunctivitis is a self-limited disease and can resolve spontaneously due to the host's immune factors in 1-2wk^[5], topical ophthalmic antibiotics are warranted as they hasten clinical resolution and microbiological remission, decreasing the risk of relapse and the development of complications such as keratitis, orbital cellulitis, and panophthalmitis^[1,6].
+Classical antibacterials options include tobramycin, trimethoprim, ciprofloxacin, gatifloxacin and moxifloxacin^[7].
+However, the widespread use of broad-spectrum antibiotics has resulted in the emergence of resistance to those typical antibiotics^[8-9].
 Therefore, developing new antibiotics with high efficacy and safety against some resistant bacteria is necessary.